 Qualified applicants lacking prerequisites or competencies may be required to complete additional undergraduate credits (or the equivalent, to be approved by the Admissions Committee) in addition to the regular graduate program requirements.

 Applicants whose first language is other than English must demonstrate proficiency in the English language by writing one of the approved language tests.
-The provisional minimum acceptance score for the Internet-based Test of English as a Foreign Language (TOEFL iBT) for admission into a graduate program for international students whose first language is not English or French is 80.
+The provisional minimum acceptance score for the Internet-based Test of English as a Foreign Language (TOEFL iBT) for admission into a graduate program for international students whose first language is not English or French is 90.
 (Concordia will accept test results for the paper-based TOEFL if they are less than 2 years old).
-The minimum required score for the paper-based TOEFL is 550.
 The IELTS (International English Language Testing System) requires a minimum Band score of 6.5.
 Applicants whose prior degrees are not from an English or French speaking university may be required to submit English Language Test scores (TOEFL iBT).

 Requirements for the Degree